wils0h/Copy_Planner_Plan/README.md

 Many of the original script's functions relied on array item comparisons in order for the script to proceed, so those had to be modified or removed.
 This script requires the user to input the source Group and destination Group for copying all Plans.
 Beyond that, the script runs alone without any other input.
 The original script was also missing a few types of Plan data that Graph API can copy to the new destination Plan, so I added as many copier functions as possible.
+The login method was changed from passing plaintext credentials to the device code login method.
+It's a little inconvenient but much more secure.

+The script will copy all Plans from the source Group to the destination Group.

 This script copies:
 1. Task start and due dates